hexagonit/raptus.article.default/README.txt

 Usage
 =====
-This short documentation provide only the range of standard default installation.
-For more information and how to use the other extensions please have a look on the `end-user documentations <http://...>`_ on plone.org.

 1.)
-Add a new Article (Page) from the "Add new" menu.
+Add a new Article from the "Add new" menu.

 - Provide a title for the new article.
 - Provide a description for the article.